edgedb/edgedb/docs/reference/connection.rst

 Override behavior
 ^^^^^^^^^^^^^^^^^

-When specified, the connection parameters (user, password, and database) will *override* the corresponding element of a DSN, credentials file, etc. For instance, consider the following environment variables:
+When specified, the connection parameters (user, password, and :versionreplace:`database;5.0:branch`) will *override* the corresponding element of a DSN, credentials file, etc. For instance, consider the following environment variables:

 .. code-block::